Improving the voting experience of the U.S. presidential election

 My responsibilities: discovery, user journey mapping, user research, service blueprint design

-My approach: I focused on understanding the voting process and then continued by creating personas/archetypes and designing a service blueprint.
+My approach: Deep dive into the voting process, crafting personas/archetypes, and designing a seamless service blueprint.

 The U.S. presidential election is an interesting phenomenon for a European citizen.
 It is also a reminder that elections are a user experience problem that can impact the end result in multiple ways.